Neil Clarke (President)

-She is a life member of Mission Arts and Noosa Gallery Society is Past President of Noosa Parks Association, Noosa Gallery Society and Mission Arts, and is an active member of Cairns Art Society, Hinchinbrook Regional Arts, Mission Arts and Community for Coastal and Cassowary Conservation.
+She is a Life Member of Mission Arts and Noosa Gallery Society; is Past President of Noosa Parks Association, Noosa Gallery Society and Mission Arts; and is an active member of Cairns Art Society, Hinchinbrook Regional Arts, Mission Arts and Community for Coastal and Cassowary Conservation (C4).

 Sally has had solo exhibitions at Noosa Regional Gallery, Red Chair Gallery, Cairns Art Society Gallery, Mission Arts, and Unique Frames.

 Noosa Regional Gallery, TYTO Regional Gallery and Cairns Regional Gallery have selected her work for group exhibitions.

-Sally has won awards for painting and sculpture at Cairns Regional Gallery, Artists of the North, Innisfail Art Society annually, Tyto Regional Gallery, Mission Arts and the Cardwell Art Prize.
+Sally has won awards for painting and sculpture at Cairns Regional Gallery, Artists of the North, Innisfail Art Society, TYTO Regional Gallery, Mission Arts and the Cardwell Art Prize.